PentHertz/RF-Swift/README.md

 	[+] Building RF Switch Go Project
 	Enter image tag value (default: myrfswift:latest):
 	Enter value for Dockerfile to use (default: Dockerfile):

+Note: uncomment some lines in Docker files, particularly if you are using the GPU with OpenCL

 ## Creating and running a container